Coordinating Annual Giving in Complex Organizations

 In just a few years, this approach contributed to better fundraising results from US alumni and friends across the board, with the number of donors and dollars under $10,000 increasing by 12 percent and 9 percent, respectively.
 While annual giving in complex, decentralized institutions can undoubtedly be challenging, CAm’s approach of cross-pollinating “best of” strategies, ideas, and efforts across Colleges has provided notable success.

 Want to learn more?
-CLICK HERE for AGN’s Webinar on Strong Teams and Collaborations.
+CLICK HERE for AGN’s Webinar on Inspiring Other Units to Support Annual Giving.